top of page

 TRANSPORT: Thailand offers a range of affordable transport, with buses, trains and the iconic tuk-tuks covering inner-city travel.

-SAFTEY: I found Thailand to be incredibly safe, however, watch out for petty theft and tourist scams.
-Avoid taking items from locals on the street and watch out for being over charged on a tuk-tuk ride.
+SAFETY: I found Thailand to be incredibly safe, however, watch out for petty theft and tourist scams.
+Avoid taking items from locals on the street and watch out for being overcharged on a tuk-tuk ride.

 LANGUAGE: The official language of Cambodia is Khmer.